Skip to content

 • Configuration Data: Managed by ConfigManager and validated into a tree of Pydantic models, with core.config_models.CulicidaeLabConfig as the root.
 The original source is YAML files.

-• Image Data: Represented as np.ndarray (NumPy arrays).
+• Image Data: Represented as np.ndarray (NumPy arrays) or other formats supported by the backend system.

 • Dataset Metadata: Formally defined by the core.config_models.DatasetConfig Pydantic model.